-- 1. Design a single f/1.0, symmetric lens to focus light from infinity onto a detector and determine the rms spot size of the image at the center of the field of view. - 2.
+- 1. Design a single f/1.0 (focal length is equal to the beam diameter), symmetric (magnitudes of radius of curvature are the same for both surfaces) lens to focus light from infinity onto a detector and determine the rms spot size of the image at the center of the field of view in terms of the beam diameter. - 2.
 Design an f/1.0 lens consisting of 4 identical, symmetric lenses to focus light from infinity onto a detector.
 How much longer is the focal length of one of these lenses as compared to the singlet design in part 1?
-Determine the rms spot size of the image at the center of the field of view. - 3.
+Determine the rms spot size of the image at the center of the field of view in terms of the diameter. - 3.
 Explain the performance difference between the two designs.